With Our Eyes Open to the Truth

 “We know someone attacked us.”
 One student stated, still visibly angry.

 I nodded.
 Someone certainly did.
 But who?
 Was it another country?
 My students decided that it was not another country since other countries have missiles or bombs, otherwise they do not attack.
 Therefore, this was not just an attack, but an act of terrorism.
 I remember writing “Usama bin Ladin” in black dry erase marker on the white board.
-This was before his name was mentioned on the news, but I figured it would certainly be brought up soon.
+This was before his name was mentioned on the news, but I figured his name would be brought up soon.
 We discussed terrorism and the difficulties of combating organizations that were not necessarily affiliated with nation states.
 After all, our entire military apparatus was designed to fight another nation, Russia specifically, not an organization that could be in Pakistan one day and Malaysia the next.

 We all knew that there was going to be a response.
 It was my point that this response should be thought out, should be reasonable rather than reactionary.
 It was one thing to be afraid and angry, but quite another to react to these emotions without thinking.
-In order to think effectively we needed all of the facts that we could get.
+In order to think effectively we needed all the facts we could get.
 At that moment we just didn’t have them.
-I informed my students to be very careful with the information we received in the foreseeable future.
+I advised my students to be very careful with the information we received in the foreseeable future.
 It was unlikely that we would have access to reliable information for at least ten years.

 Here we are, ten years later, and what do we know?